In this article:

 Ticks in autumn β still active

-π After vaccination, deworming & tick treatment:Β
+π After vaccination, deworming & tick remedies:Β

 π Spring for dogs β ticks and allergies